 Erectile Dysfunction is actually a common sign of high stress levels.
 Stress causes an increase in adrenaline which results in an increase in blood pressure.
 These physiological changes can lead to problems achieving an erection.
 In these cases, taking the pressure off the event causing the stress (loss of a job, meeting a deadline, or similar factors) can eliminate ED as a symptom.
 If stress comes from an emotional cause (for example, the loss of a loved one) counselling with a mental health professional is recommended in order to properly cope with the grieving process and the resulting ED.

 Abuse of certain substances like alcohol and nicotine is a very common cause of erectile dysfunction.
-Alcohol acts a depressant, which means things in your body starts running slower or underperforming; this can apply to your erection as well.
-Nicotine also affects blood flow to the penis as it constricts blood vessels, causing problems circulation issues that can in turn result in problems obtaining or maintaining an erection.
+Alcohol acts a depressant, which means things in your body start running slower or underperforming; this can apply to your erection as well.
+Nicotine also affects blood flow to the penis as it constricts blood vessels, causing circulation issues that can in turn result in problems obtaining or maintaining an erection.
 When ED is the result of substance abuse, treating the addiction can often eliminate it.